geeksesi/wp-zilon-woocommerce/readme.txt

 == Screenshots ==

 1. Preview of zilon payment setting page
+2. Preview of how should put [zilon-woocommerce]
-2. Priview of zilon payment alongside of other payments in order checkout
+3. Priview of zilon payment alongside of other payments in order checkout
-3. preview zilon payment page
+4. Preview zilon payment page
+5. Preview of succesfull payment page (where u will put [zilon-woocommerce])

 == Changelog ==